Flow Design is a virtual wind tunnel that makes airflow simulation accessible beyond engineers, to architects, product designers, and students.

 - Visual design (icons, UI components)

-Before Flow Design was released as a full commercial product, it existed as an experimental technology preview to find product-market fit called Project Falcon.
+Before Flow Design was released as a full commercial product, it existed as an experimental tech preview to find product-market fit called Project Falcon.

-I provided high-level design guidance, basic research, and usability evaluation for the Project Falcon MVP which was intended to be a flexible bare bones experiment to gage demand.
-For example, the radial menu pictured here wasn’t perfect on any one platform, but was part of a single-build environment that worked on all major platforms (mobile & desktop, touch & mouse).
+I provided high-level design guidance, basic research, and usability evaluation for Project Falcon which was intended to be a flexible bare bones experiment to gage demand.
+For example, the radial menu pictured here wasn’t perfect on any one platform, but was part of a multi-build approach that allowed us to simultaneous release and test for both mobile & desktop, touch & mouse.

-Sufficient market interest was identified, and I served as design lead to prepare Falcon for commercial release as Flow Design.
-We found the serious users were on Windows, so the first step was to redesign the UI and tailor usability for a desktop experience.
+This experiment showed that the serious users were on Windows desktop, so I then served as design lead to prepare Falcon for commercial release as Flow Design.
+The first step was to redesign the UI and tailor usability for a desktop experience.

-In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize top features, and optimize the workflow based on what we had learned from early adopters.
+In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize popular features, and optimize the workflow based on what we had learned from early adopters.

 Flow Design Demo